 The Yitzchak Shavit Library (dedicated 2001) and the Pamela & Stanley Chais Library (dedicated 2005) at the Sami Shamoon Academic College of Technology (SCE) in the Aleph neighborhood primarily stock technical and scientific books, journals & databases.
 This library is located in a unique, eco-friendly, 21st century structure – 08-6475612.

-Since 2017, there is a free public book-exchange located just outside “Bazar Darom” at the “Hen” Commercial Center in the Bet neighborhood (corner of Bialik & Einstein streets).
-You’ll see what looks like a bus-stop, but full of book- shelves where you may leave books and magazines you’ve read and no longer want and take another book, left by someone else, to read and return when done
+Since 2017, there are free public used-book exchanges located in many of the residential neighborhood commercial centers.
+You’ll see what looks like a bus-stop, but full of book- shelves where you may leave books and magazines you’ve read and no longer want and take others to read, left by someone else, that may be returned afterwards.x

 In addition, there are a number of Judaica libraries in Be’er-Sheva, situated in various synagogues, institutes, kolels & yeshivahs, such as: the Misha’el Dahan Judaica Library located in the “Lev ha-Melakhim” Yeshivah at 125 Bialik St. in the Bet neighborhood; at the Bnei Akiva Yeshivah “Ohel Shlomo” on the Kiryat Wolfson Campus in the Daled neighborhood; at the“Orot Yisra’el” Institute at 10 Ramhal St. in Bet – 08-6222030, http://www.orotisrael.co.il; in the“Lev Ahim” Judaica Library, near the“Shevet Ahim” Moroccan Synagogue on ha-Hidah St. in the Yud-Alef neighborhood; and in the new Chabad synagogue “Bet Mashi’ah” on ha-Shelah St. also in Yud-Aleph